zilishen/documentation/content/nim/deploy/docker/deploy-nginx-instance-manager-docker-compose.md

 ### Compose deployment

 Navigate to the directory where you downloaded `docker-compose.yaml`.
-Run `docker login` and then `docker compose up -d`.
+With the following commands, use docker to log in to private-registry.nginx.com and then run `docker compose up -d`.

 ```shell
 ~$ docker login private-registry.nginx.com --username=<JWT_CONTENTS> --password=none